drpreetyrai/Chrome-Extension-Linkedin/README.md

 4. Review and customize the generated cover letter to fit your needs.
 5. Use the generated cover letter in your job application.

-## Demo and Tutorial

-A step-by-step tutorial on how to build this Chrome extension yourself can be found on YouTube: [How to Build LinkedIn ChatGPT Chrome Extension](https://www.youtube.com/watch?v=I3NUkWeHTNk)

 ## Contribute